ParisNeo/lollms-webui/docs/youtube/script_lollms.md

 Hi Every one.
-This is a new video about Lord of Large language models, formally known as GPT4All webui.
+This is a new video about Lord of Large language models, formally known as LoLLMs webui.

 In this video, we start by presenting the tool, its phylosophy and it's main goals.
 Then, we discuss how to install and use it, we dive deep into its different use cases and how you can harness the power of Large language models in one tool.
 We will also do some interesting tests and comparisons of models and bindings, and we'll finish by some thoughts about AI, its benefits and dangers.